pprewitt/Budget-Tracker/README.md

 ## Usage
- For travellers, you arent always sure where you will have cell service.
+ For travellers, you aren't always sure where you will have cell service.
 This application gives the user the opportunity to bugdet their cash offline or while connected to the mongo database (which could be configured to send secure API calls to a banking database).

 ## Credits